Antivirals – your questions answered

 All medicines can potentially have side effects but most will disappear with time or when you stop treatment.

-Who are antiviral treatments NOT recommended for?
+Who are antiviral treatments not recommended for?

 How much do oral antivirals cost?